Kleiner7/Kleiner7/README.md

 I am a highly motivated aspiring Data Analyst with exceptional analytical and problem-solving abilities, possesing a BA in Sociology and Anthropology from McGill University.
 I am passionate about using data, research, and evidence-based reasoning to drive decision-making.

-I’m interested in using data to make informed decisions whether thats in a business context or within social research
+I’m interested in using data to make informed decisions, whether in a business context or within social research.

 **Reach me at:**